yain22/bayesestdft/README.md

 [1] "Median value of probability of tie is 0.191"
 ```
 # References
 1. Lee, S.Y.
 A note on the sample size formula for a win ratio endpoint.
-Statistics in Medicine (just accepted) 2025:00(00):0-00
+Statistics in Medicine (https://doi.org/10.1002/sim.70165)
 2. Yu, R. X., & Ganju, J. (2022).
 Sample size formula for a win ratio endpoint.
 Statistics in medicine, 41(6), 950-963.
 3. Finkelstein, D. M., & Schoenfeld, D. A. (1999).
 Combining mortality and longitudinal measures in clinical trials.
 Statistics in medicine, 18(11), 1341-1354.
 4. Pocock, S. J., Ariti, C. A., Collier, T. J., & Wang, D. (2012).
 The win ratio: a new approach to the analysis of composite endpoints in clinical trials based on clinical priorities.
 European heart journal, 33(2), 176-182.